 Welcome from the Arizona Capitol in Phoenix.
 This book has been put together just for YOU to learn about the Great State of Arizona.
 Arizona is a fun place to live and work.
-You can learn more about the state on SOS for Kids, online at www.sos.state.az.us, look for the Kids' Page cowboy.
+You can learn more about the state on SOS for Kids, online at www.azsos.gov, look for the Kids' page link.